playcanvas/developer.playcanvas.com/content/en/user-manual/assets/animation.md

 ### Curve tolerance

 Available for both JSON and GLB export formats.
+Curve tolerance controls a lossy compression setting of the animation import with the idea that a saving in file size can be made with little or no noticeable difference.

-Normally a value between 0 and 1 where the higher number, the smaller the file size but at cost of losing information in the animation.
-It's a lossy compression of the animation with the idea that a saving in file size can be made with little or no noticeable difference
+This is a value between 0 and 100 where the higher number, the smaller the file size but at cost of losing information in the animation.
+0 would be no compression and 100 would lose all information.

-0.01 or 0.02 is considered to be good starting point.
+1 or 2 is considered to be good starting point.

 ### Cubic curves.